huggingface/blog/fine-tune-wav2vec2-english.md

 !pip install jiwer
 ```

-Next we strongly suggest to upload your training checkpoints directly to the [🤗 Hub](https://huggingface.co/) while training.
-The [🤗 Hub](https://huggingface.co/) has integrated version control so you can be sure that no model checkpoint is getting lost during training.
+Next we strongly suggest to upload your training checkpoints directly to the [Hugging Face Hub](https://huggingface.co/) while training.
+The Hub has integrated version control so you can be sure that no model checkpoint is getting lost during training.

 To do so you have to store your authentication token from the Hugging Face website (sign up [here](https://huggingface.co/join) if you haven't already!)